exercism/java/go/nth-prime/README.md

 If your language provides methods in the standard library to deal with prime numbers, pretend they don't exist and implement them yourself.

+For inputs lesser than `1`, the nth prime number can't be computed.
+In that case, your function must return an error.
+The error message should be descriptive of the error.
+In case the input is inside a valid range, the function must return the actual prime number and no error.

 ## Source

 ### Created by